logo

 4. Strengthened Workforce by Growing Capacity, Skills & Inclusivity

-Submit an abstract or get more information on the official ICIC website.
+Get more information on the official ICIC website.

 Practical information